 Despite most states adopting fault-based insurance laws, Florida remains a no-fault car insurance state.
 Florida’s insurance laws hold that each party involved in a collision will seek damage restitution from their own insurance providers, with no concern for fault.
 Injured parties do not have to determine fault before filing insurance claims.
 They may call their insurance companies immediately after the accident to seek financial relief no matter which party caused the collision.

 Under Florida’s no-fault laws, an injured accident victim cannot file a lawsuit against the at-fault party in most situations.
 The victim must accept an insurance settlement as the only available form of compensation.
 If, however, the victim’s injuries reach Florida’s threshold, the person may have the right to bring a lawsuit outside the state’s no-fault laws.
-The threshold states that the car accident must have caused significant or total loss of an important bodily function, a permanent injury, scarring, disfigurement, or death.
+The threshold states that the car accident must have caused a significant or total loss of an important bodily function, a permanent injury, scarring, disfigurement, or death.

 The no-fault laws in Florida can limit how much a car accident claimant can receive in damages.
 Since in most cases, the victim will only have the right to file an insurance claim, his or her recovery will only reflect as much insurance coverage as he or she has purchased.
 This may not completely cover a victim for serious or expensive losses.
 In a fault state, on the other hand, a victim will always have the option of filing an injury lawsuit if the other party caused the wreck.
 A lawsuit could result in greater damages than an insurance claim alone.

 Florida’s No-Fault State Insurance Requirements

 Due to Florida’s no-fault laws, the state requires specific insurance coverage for all drivers.
 Failure to purchase the correct coverage could lead to a fine.
 It could also force the uninsured driver to pay for his or her losses out of pocket after an accident.
 Under Florida’s no-fault rules, every driver must maintain at least the minimum amounts of coverage under each mandatory category.

 - Bodily injury insurance per person: $10,000.